loganpowell/squirt/README.md

 ---

-_Sleuth - Because metrics should be invisible until they matter._
+_Squirt - Because metrics should be invisible until they matter._